Patient information: Hair loss in men and women (androgenetic alopecia) (Beyond the Basics)

 Not all people benefit from minoxidil.
 The best results are seen when baldness has been present for less than five years, when it affects the crown (top) of the head, and when the area of hair loss is less than 10 centimeters in diameter.
 Studies have shown that 30 to 40 percent of men and women with crown hair loss experience cosmetically significant results with minoxidil [6,7].

 Side effects — Minoxidil causes few side effects.
-Occasionally, the skin may become irritated.
+Occasionally, the skin on the scalp may become red or irritated, causing itching.
 Body-wide side effects are possible if minoxidil is absorbed through cracks or cuts in the scalp.
 People with a history of heart disease, in particular, should watch for systemic side effects, such as an increased heart rate, swelling in the hands or feet, or weight gain.

 Finasteride (Propecia) — Finasteride is a pill that decreases the production of one of the hormones associated with androgenetic alopecia, resulting in an increased amount of hair covering more of the scalp .

 Men can take finasteride by mouth at a dose of 1 milligram (mg) per day.
+Side effects may include weakness and dizziness.
 Higher doses of finasteride (such as those used to treat some prostate conditions) can cause side effects including erectile dysfunction and decreased sex drive.
 However, such side effects are rarely seen with the 1 mg dose used to treat hair loss.

 Finasteride is not safe for use in women who could become pregnant because of concerns regarding the development of abnormal genitalia in the male fetus; these women should not even touch finasteride pills.
 Finasteride has not been proven to help regrow hair in most women.